elbasir/DeepCrystal/README.md

  9- install keras (version 2.1.2) <br />
  conda install keras=2.1.2 <br />
+ 10- To deactivate a conda evnironment, run the following command: <br />
+ source deactivate env-name
 # Run DeepCrystal on a New Test File (Fasta file)

 1- Download all the basic pre-requisites before running on new test protein sequences <br />